-“Money must flow, and preferably in my direction,” said Salar Azimi in Dutch tv-show “Waar doen ze het van?” (translated “How do they do it?”).
+“Money must flow, and preferably in my direction,” said Salar Azimi in the Dutch tv-show “Waar doen ze het van?” (translated “How do they do it?”).
 Multi-millionaire Azimi wants to break the taboo on making money.
 People who earn a lot of money are quickly seen as show-offs.
 Those who don’t feel ashamed.
-Therefore, in this blog I’d like to address the question: what do studies say about money and happiness?
+Therefore, in this blog, I’d like to address the question: what do studies say about money and happiness?

 Does money buy happiness?

 “Who thinks money makes you happy?”, is what the teacher asked us in our final year of primary school.
 Me and my classmate were the only ones to raise our hands.
 We got a stern look from our teacher, followed by a plea about how there are many other things that are more important than money.
 This situation shows that it is not socially desirable to say that money makes you happy.
 Just like the saying goes: “Money doesn’t buy happiness”.
 But to be honest, that teacher didn’t convince me.
 We can keep saying that money does not make you happy, but at the same time we all want money to flow our way: we participate in the (hopeless) state lottery, read magazines such as the Quote about the lives of the super-rich and we always want an increase in our salaries.

 Feeling happy in and about your life

 Well-renowned research about the relationship between money and happiness was published in 2010 by Nobel Prize winners Angus Deaton and Daniel Kahneman.
 In their research, they made a distinction between being happy in your life and being happy with your life.

 - Being happy in your life is about your feeling of happiness.
 It’s about the emotions you experience such as happiness, sorrow, anger and warmth.